 All rights and benefits belong to the current policyowner and only the policyowner can give the insurance company a valid discharge.
 If the insurance company gets to know the passing on of the life assured, they will contact the policyowner for the payout.
 Otherwise, you will just continue to maturity.

-One month before the maturity date, the insurance company will send out a letter to you.
+The insurance company will usually send out a letter to you one month before the maturity date.
 The usual payment method is a cheque issued by the insurance company to the policyowner at the registered mailing address.
-Other form of payment can be arranged too.
+Other forms of payment (such as cheque or direct credit) can be arranged too.